 - Feet and hand washing where the evils of war and suffering would be washed away

 As the wars ended and no longer became a part of Ada life, there was no need to continue the welcoming home of warriors ritual.
 However the people of Ada felt that they still needed to commemorate the founding fathers and the Ancestors who fought bravely and lost their lives for the establishment of Ada.
-As a result the welcoming ceremony used by the people of Ada to welcome back the warriors of war was adapted during the early 20th century and became the Asafotufiam festival as we know it today.
+As a result the welcoming ceremony used by the people of Ada to welcome back the warriors of war was adapted in the early 20th century and became the Asafotufiam festival as we know it.

 - Home Coming of Ada people –The welcome of arrivals happens on the last Thursday of August.
 Purification rituals are then performed by the elders at home.

 - An announcement is made using the war drums.
 Early dawn on Friday the two main asafo war dancers of Akofode and Asorkor parade through the town drumming.
 They then visit the homes of the war captains to stage the dance.

 - Display at the Old Battlefield ‘Aplenaver’.
 The display includes: